KeePassXC in WSL2

 The process

-Because there was some rather unfortunate backtracking involved, I’ll be posting the shortest path that I eventually discovered.
+Because there was some rather unfortunate backtracking involved, I’ll be posting the shortest path that I eventually discovered… and subsequently shortened further because of updates upstream — e. g.
+WSL SSH Agent is no longer a part of it (and, possibly, never was).

 OpenSSH agent in Windows